 Dental Implant Surgery

-Since they were developed in the 1960s, the use of dental implants has been investigated in over 10,000 scientific studies.
+Since they were developed in the 1960s, the use of dental implants have been rigorously investigated.
 There have been long-term studies into implant solutions for over 15 years, which clearly confirm the high success rate of over 96%.